wonsunahn/CS1632_Reddit_Cats/README.md

 }
 ```

-**Note: Please do not add any setup code other than the ones shown above
-because they will be replaced by GradeScope.
-Also, please do not mess with the
-beginning of the method declaration "public void setUp() {" since it is used
+**Note: Please do not mess with the method declaration "public void setUp() {"
-for pattern detection in GradeScope to replace the method.**
+since it is used for pattern detection in GradeScope to replace the method.**

 # Groupwork Plan